 Changes to On-Site Requirements

 Another update is the on-site visit requirement.
-Starting next year, laboratory directors will need to visit their labs at least twice every six months, with at least four months between those visits.
+Now, laboratory directors must visit their labs at least once every six months, with at least four months between those visits.
 Each visit must be documented, showing that necessary responsibilities are being fulfilled.

 Grandfather Clause: A Silver Lining

-If you have a lab director in place before Dec.
+If you had a lab director in place before Dec.
 28, 2024, that individual will be covered by a grandfather clause, meaning they can continue in the role even if they don’t meet all new qualifications.
-If you’re looking to hire a new director, now is the time to make sure any candidates you consider will meet existing or new requirements based on the timing of your hire.
+If you’re looking to hire a new director, now is the time to make sure any candidates you consider meet these new heightened requirements.

 Lighthouse Lab Services is a leading source of qualified lab director candidates and has a knowledgeable recruiting team ready to help labs navigate these changes and ensure you remain compliant.
 We also assist lab directors seeking new positions through our candidate placement services.